Don Knotts: Personal life

 Knotts's friend Al Checco said, "Don was somewhat of a ladies' man.
 He fancied himself something of a Frank Sinatra.
 The ladies loved him and he dated quite a bit."
 Knotts was married three times.
-His marriage to Kathryn Metz lasted from 1947 until their divorce in 1964, and he raised his daughter as a single parent.
-He married Loralee Czuchna in 1974 and they divorced in 1983.
+His marriage to Kathryn Metz lasted from 1947 until their divorce in 1964.
+They had a son, Thomas Knotts, and a daughter, actress Karen Knotts (born April 2, 1954).
+After they divorced, Knotts raised his daughter as a single parent.
+He married Loralee Czuchna in 1974; they divorced in 1983.
 His third marriage was to Frances Yarborough, from 2002 until his death in 2006.
-From his first marriage, Knotts had a son, Thomas Knotts, and a daughter, actress Karen Knotts (born April 2, 1954).

 Knotts struggled with hypochondria and macular degeneration.
 Betty Lynn, one of his co-stars on The Andy Griffith Show, described him as a "very quiet man.
 Very sweet.
 Nothing like Barney Fife."
 TV writer Mark Evanier called him "the most beloved person in all of show business".

+In February 2025, Knotts' co-star Ron Howard revealed that he had recently learned that the two were distant cousins but neither had known during Knotts' lifetime.

 Death

 Knotts died at age 81 on February 24, 2006, at the Cedars-Sinai Medical Center in Los Angeles from pulmonary and respiratory complications of pneumonia related to lung cancer.
-He underwent treatment at Cedars-Sinai Medical Center in the months before his death, but returned home after reportedly feeling better.
+He underwent treatment at Cedars-Sinai Medical Center in the months before his death but returned home after reportedly feeling better.
 He was buried at Westwood Memorial Park in Los Angeles.

-Knotts' obituaries cited him as a major influence on other entertainers.
+Knotts's obituaries cited him as a major influence on other entertainers.
 In early 2011, his grave's plain granite headstone was replaced with a bronze plaque depicting several of his movie and television roles.
 A statue honoring him, created by Jamie Lester, was unveiled on July 23, 2016, in front of The Metropolitan Theatre on High Street in his hometown of Morgantown, West Virginia.

 Filmography

-The following is Don Knotts' acting credits.
+The following are Don Knotts's acting credits.